vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-With fewer matches to rank using the tensor expression the latency decreases.
+With fewer matches to score using the tensor expression the latency decreases.
 In this query case, latency is strictly linear with number of matches.

 The `querytime` of the unconstrained search was around 120 ms which is on the high side for real time serving.
 We can optimize this as well by adding `fast-search` to the mapped field tensor.
-`fast-search` is supported for `tensor` fields using sparse mapped dimensions, or mixed tensors using both sparse and dense dimensions.
+`fast-search` is supported for `tensor` fields using mapped dimensions, or mixed tensors using both mapped and dense dimensions.
-Adding it does increase memory usage.

 <pre data-test="file" data-path="app/schemas/track.sd">
 schema track {